samumei/ddecompose/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-If we add reweighting, the `plot()` and `summary()` function also display the Specification and Reweighting Error.
-To reduce the reweighting error, a more flexible reweighting model is advisable.
+If we add reweighting, the `plot()` and `summary()` functions will also display the specification and reweighting error.
+To reduce the reweighting error, a more flexible reweighting model is recommended.

 ### RIF Regression Decomposition

-To decompose group differences beyond the mean with `ob_deco` we are using RIF regressions.
-In the following examples, we will analyze the changes in wage inequality between 1983/85 and 2003/05 and assess what covariates contribute to explaining these changes.
-First, we look at changes in the variance.
+To decompose group differences beyond the mean with `ob_deco` we use RIF regressions.
+In the following examples, we will analyze the changes in wage inequality between 1983/85 and 2003/05 and assess which covariates contribute to explaining these changes.
+First, we look at the changes in the variance.
 Then, we decompose the wage gap at each decile.
-The data used is a sample of the the Merged Outgoing Rotation Group of the Current Population Survey from 1983 to 1985 and 2003 to 2005, respectively, used as example by Fortin, Lemieux & Firpo (2011).
+The data used are from the Merged Outgoing Rotation Group of the Current Population Survey, used in Fortin, Lemieux & Firpo (2011).

 ``` r